 Houston’s large sample of Class B and C units logged sizable concession rates in 2nd quarter.
 In Houston’s large Class B stock, discounts were offered on 33.8% of units.
 Meanwhile, Class C stock recorded concessions in a whopping 41.1% of product.

-Among the nation’s largest 50 apartment markets, Houston recorded the worst occupancy showing in 2nd quarter at 93.6%, and the worst rent growth pace, with prices remaining essentially flat year-over-over.
+Among the nation’s largest 50 apartment markets, Houston recorded the worst occupancy showing in 2nd quarter at 93.6%, and the worst rent growth pace, with prices remaining essentially flat year-over-year.
 Still, occupancy remains well ahead of Houston’s decade average, and the market has seen demand bounce back recently, making up for the ground lost when temporary occupants displaced by Hurricane Harvey returned to more permanent housing.

 Also impacting performance, Houston has seen no shortage of new supply recently.
 During the current economic cycle, a little over 109,000 units were delivered, increasing the sizable existing base by 18.1%, well ahead of the national average.
 In fact, only Dallas delivered more total product in the past nine years.
 Additionally, apartment construction volumes are set to keep rising in Houston, providing even more competition in the near term.
 About 31% of Class A units offered concessions in mid-2019.